enzo-project/enzo-e/doc/source/devel/cmake_primer.rst

 .. note:

-   At this time, the conventions for organizing Cello/Enzo-E's header files intrdouce a lot of transitive dependencies.
+   At this time, the conventions for organizing Cello/Enzo-E's header files introduce a lot of transitive dependencies.
    Going forward, we may wish to revisit this.